Before starting, please note:

 - Avoid folder paths with spaces.
 This is because CDP programs run in a command-line environment, where such spaces may produce errors.

-- For a full installation, unzip the downloaded zip file SoundshaperFULL.zip into any folder.
+- For a full installation, unzip the downloaded zip file SoundshaperFULL.zip into any folder, e.g. \Downloads.

 - SOUNDSHAPER INSTALLER: click on the self-extracting installation file InstallSoundshaper6.exe.

-At the prompt, choose a folder (or a drive such as C:\) within which to extract Soundshaper.
+- At the prompt, choose a folder within which to extract the files.
+This is your CDP base folder.

-The default shown is the recommended CDP base-folder C:\cdpr7:
+The default shown is the recommended CDP base folder C:\cdpr8:

-You can browse to a different folder and place Soundshaper elsewhere if you like, e.g. in E:\ or E:\Soundshaper.
+You can browse to a different drive or folder and place the files elsewhere if you like, e.g. in E:\CDP or E:\Soundshaper.

-- The installation file will extract files to a (sub)folder called Soundshaper6.
+and Soundshaper's files to a subfolder called Soundshaper6.

 - Please ensure that the full path to Soundshaper has no spaces.